Trip Logistics

 Safety

-Milan is safe, but Milano Centrale station is a known hotspot for pickpockets.
+Milan is generally safe, but Milano Centrale and other major stations are known hotspots for pickpockets and distraction scams.

 The 'Helpful' Stranger